rixx/books.rixx.de/data/reviews/suzanne-collins/the-hunger-games/index.md

   text: More dystopian teenagers trying to kill one another.
 - book: kazuo-ishiguro/never-let-me-go
   text: More teenagers who have their whole life planned out for them in a dystopia.
+- book: ursula-poznanski/die-vernichteten
+  text: German YA with a similar setup, but less blatant worldbuilding.
 - book: veronica-roth/divergent
   text: Hunger Games knock-off.
 - book: george-orwell/1984